 Physical Education

 Character development, cooperation, teamwork, and community building are all key components of physical education classes.
-Students engage in a wide range of organized sports and games, such as basketball, archery, field hockey and more, to be positive team players and to do their personal best.
+Students engage in a wide range of organized sports and games—basketball, archery, field hockey, and more—learning to be positive team players and to do their personal best.